molgenis/molgenis-ops-galaxy/armadillo1/README.md

 # Armadillo service
+We are using Vagrant and Ansible

-## Development
+## Usage
 To test the deployment we are Vagrant to deploy the ansible playbook locally oin your machine.
 If you navigate to the `deployment/ansible` directory you can execute `vagrant up` and the VM will start with the necessary services.

 The vagrant box will bind on port 80 to the host.
 If you add this block to the `etc/hosts` file the domains in Apache HTTPD will resolve.